BQSKit/qsearch/native/README.md

 On Linux or MacOS, you can build and install scrs using a system installation of `openblas`.

-1. Install openblas.
+1. Install openblas and gfortran.
 On Debian based Linux distros this is `libopenblas-dev`.
-   On macOS, you can install it via Homebrew as `brew install openblas`.
+You will also need the `gfortran` package.
+On macOS, you can install these via Homebrew as `brew install openblas gcc`.
 2. Install rustup via https://rustup.rs.
 The defaults for platform should be fine.
 3. Switch to the nightly toolchain using `rustup default nightly`.
 4. In the `native/` directory run `pip install .`